AlicanAkkus/Modular-Architecture-Hexagonal-Demo-Project/README.md

 * Mysql
 * Redis
 * Kafka
-* Dockerized Integration Tests
-* Consumer Driven Contract Testing
 * Groovy 3
 * Cucumber

 It's so easy to reach 100% code coverage if you design by tests wisely.
 There are the types of tests written:

 * Unit tests
-* Integration tests
+* Dockerized integration tests
-* Contract tests
+* Consumer driven contract tests
-* External Verifier Contract tests
+* External verifier contract tests
 * Acceptance tests

 ### What You Will Learn